pragyaai/ndna/_llm/FAQ.md

 This formalism renders ÆTHER (the neural offspring) epistemically transparent, biologically inspired, and mathematically accountable.

-## What formal guarantees can neural genomics provide for the stability of inherited epistemic structures in ÆTHER under iterative hybridization, and how is this quantified mathematically?
+✶ **What formal guarantees can neural genomics provide for the stability of inherited epistemic structures in ÆTHER under iterative hybridization, and how is this quantified mathematically?**

-Neural genomics aims to ensure that, across successive ÆTHER generations, core epistemic structures remain stable despite the potential complexity of hybridization (e.g., merging culturally diverse parent models).
+➠ Neural genomics aims to ensure that, across successive ÆTHER generations, core epistemic structures remain stable despite the potential complexity of hybridization (e.g., merging culturally diverse parent models).

 Let $\mathcal{M}^{(t)}(x)$ denote the latent manifold of generation $t$.
 We define: